auth0/docs/articles/api-auth/tutorials/authorization-code-grant.md

 ---
 description: How to execute an Authorization Code Grant flow from a Regular Web application
+toc: true
 ---
 # Execute an Authorization Code Grant Flow

 <%= include('../../_includes/_pipeline2') %>

-The __Authorization Code__ is an OAuth 2.0 grant that [regular web apps](/quickstart/webapp) use in order to access an API.
-In this document we will work through the steps needed in order to implement this: get the user's authorization, get a token and access the API using the token.

 ::: note
 This tutorial will help you implement the Authorization Code grant.
-If you are looking for some theory on the flow refer to <a href="/api-auth/grant/authorization-code">Calling APIs from Server-side Web Apps</a>.
+If you are looking for some theory on the flow refer to [Calling APIs from Server-side Web Apps](/api-auth/grant/authorization-code).
 :::

+The __Authorization Code__ is an OAuth 2.0 grant that [regular web apps](/quickstart/webapp) use in order to access an API.
+In this document we will work through the steps needed in order to implement this: get the user's authorization, get a token and access the API using the token.

 ## 1. Get the User's Authorization